waiting-for-dev/web_pipe/docs/introduction.md

 [rack](https://github.com/rack/rack) routing methods) you can build a complete web application.
 However, the idea behind `web_pipe` is for it to be a decoupled component within a web framework.
-For this reason, it plays extremely well with [dry-rb](https://dry-rb.org/) ecosystem.
+For this reason, it plays extremely well with the [hanami](https://hanamirb.org/) & [dry-rb](https://dry-rb.org/) ecosystems.
 If it helps, you can think of it as a decoupled web controller (as the C in MVC).

 `web_pipe` applications are built as a [pipe of operations](design_model.md) on an [immutable